 Being able to build resilience is an important skill for managers and leaders.
 Resilience is the ability to bounce back from failure, stay positive and adapt well to stress and difficult situations.
 You can read more about resilience at PsychCentral.

-No matter what you lead, you will have bad days and stressful times.
+No matter who you lead, you will have bad days and stressful times.
 If you build resilience, you’ll be able to handle these better and stay in your role for longer, helping you to improve your career and gain credibility.

 4 ways leaders can build resilience